realizd-ai/repoplay/README.md

 # repoplay
-CLI tool for applying changes proposed by the RepoPrompt application
+macOS CLI tool for applying the changes staged by the [RepoPrompt](https://repoprompt.com/) application.

-##RepoPrompt
+## RepoPrompt CoT Prompt
-This prompt and CLI tool are intented to work with the RepoPrompt macOS application.
+This prompt is intented to work with the **RepoPrompt** macOS application.

-The `RepoPrompt CoT Prompt.txt` prompt should be saved as a stored prompt within RepoPrompt.
-Once the RepoPrompt prompt bundle is copied and given to the LLM of your choice, it will produce output in this XML format:
+The `RepoPrompt CoT Prompt.txt` prompt should be saved as a stored prompt within **RepoPrompt**.
+Select it as the only stored prompt to apply to your instructions.
+Once the **RepoPrompt** prompt bundle has been copied and given to the LLM of your choice, it will produce output in this XML format.

+## XML format
+The output of the LLM will be in the form of a single XML object in the format below.
+It supports basic operations for modifying a repo: create, patch, delete, move, dup.

 ```xml
 <operations>